anagha-google/spark-on-gcp-s8s/01-foundational-setup.md

 ## 7.0.
 Create common Dataproc Metastore Service

+A common Dataproc Metastore Service can be leveraged across clusters and serverless for Hive metadata.<br>
-Does not support BYO subnet-
+This service does not support BYO subnet currently.<br>

+Run the command below to provision-
 ```
 gcloud metastore services create $DATAPROC_METASTORE_SERVICE_NM \
     --location=$LOCATION \